 It’s no surprise then that neighborhoods and communities west of I-5 and closer to the Pacific are more desirable.
 Some areas north of the city, such as La Jolla and Del Mar, as well as neighborhoods inside the city limits, such as Little Italy and Point Loma, are just a short distance from the water – and require residents to pay for that access.

-California dreaming, urban livingDo you yearn for a walkable urban experience that will allow you to live, work and play in the same neighborhood?
-If so, consider investigating the city’s vast array of condos, many of which combine the best of city life with beach access.
-San Diego’s downtown is in the midst of a development boom: More than 1,100 new condos, many of them luxury, are currently slated for construction.
 If you’re new to the state, there are other aspects of buying a home in California that are important to consider.
-For example, property taxes can vary by city and county, and depending on location, may add significant costs to your housing payment.
+For example, property taxes can vary by city and county, and depending on location, may add significant costs to your house payment.

 In addition, home buyers who dream of a great expanse of green grass may be in for surprise.
 Like many other California cities, San Diego prioritizes water conservation to mitigate the effects of the state’s ongoing drought.
 This has led to various water-use restrictions, making watering your lawn allowed only on certain days of the week or, in more severe situations, not at all.
 If you’re planning on buying a property with lots of lawn, that’s something to consider.
 Many San Diego homebuyers have shifted their focus from expansive properties with large yards to more modest properties in more walkable areas.